What Happens If You Pay Your Car Insurance Late?

 SR-22 Requirement

 In some states, especially if the lapse resulted in a license suspension or a conviction for driving uninsured, you may be required to file an SR-22 form — a certificate of financial responsibility that proves you carry the state minimum coverage.
-This designation itself can raise your rates and must be maintained for a set period, typically 3 years.
+Insurers typically file this electronically with your state DMV within one business day, for a one-time filing fee of $15–$25.
+This designation can raise your rates and must be maintained for a set period, typically 1 to 3 years (Oregon reduced its SR-22 term to 1 year for uninsured driving convictions in 2026).

-• Fines for driving without insurance (varies by state)
+• Fines for driving without insurance can reach $1,500+ for first offenses in strict states

 • Vehicle impoundment if caught driving uninsured